Bachelor of Music with a concentration in performance/jazz studies

 NEW VCU JAZZ “SINGLETON SCHOLARSHIPS” FOR FALL 2023!

 Due to the gift from the late Mr. W.E.
-Singleton, in partnership with his late wife Dale, VCU Jazz Studies will offer new, sizable “Singleton Scholarships” for some of the Fall 2022 incoming class-the most significant financial assistance ever targeting jazz-related students at VCU.
-High school seniors and transfers can apply for entry to that Fall 2022 class at go.vcu.edu/apply4music
+Singleton, in partnership with his late wife Dale, VCU Jazz Studies will offer new, sizable “Singleton Scholarships” for some of the Fall 2023 incoming class-the most significant financial assistance ever targeting jazz-related students at VCU.
+High school seniors and transfers can apply for entry to the Fall 2023 class at go.vcu.edu/apply4music

 VCU Jazz Studies Mission Statement